Samsung/tizen-docs/docs/iot/get-started/rpi3-5.0.md

 -   While creating or editing a profile, ensure that the boot images, platform images, and the rpms (if selected) match the target device.
 -   Ensure that there are no white spaces in the boot image, platform image, and the rpm folder paths.
 -   Place RPMs in a separate directory, which does not contain any other files or directories and select the directory path for creating the profile.
--   ARTIK530_HEADLESS_INSTALLABLE and ARTIK530_HEADED_INSTALLABLE profiles are used for writing images from SD Card to eMMC.

 ### Flashing through Command Line